DyllonWright/wikipedia_to_markdown/README.md

 ## Usage

 1. Save the script as `wikipedia_to_markdown.py`.
-2. Run the script with:
+2. Run it from the command line with a Wikipedia article URL:
    ```bash
    python wikipedia_to_markdown.py "https://en.wikipedia.org/wiki/Example_Article"
    ```

+## Output

-3. The resulting Markdown file will be saved in your `Downloads` directory.
+- A Markdown `.md` file will be created in your `~/Downloads` folder.

-## Notes

-- The script ensures tables are correctly formatted and does not alter article content.
-- If tables are crucial to the article flow, consider manually repositioning them after conversion.
+- It will contain:
+  - A top-level heading linking to the source
+  - All main content (headings, paragraphs, lists)
+  - Obsidian-style image embeds
+  - Escaped inline reference markers
+  - A full References section
+  - Extracted PDF tables with proper formatting